BiaoChen-TMMC/dss-mock-prj/README.md

 This is a mock project to practise github for DSS team members

+# modified on Mar01, 2022 by Bill
-please feel free to change anything in this project, but please be sure the follow standard git guidelines.
+please feel free to change anything in this project, but please be sure the follow standard git guidelines, and do NOT upload sensetive data.

 Github Docs: https://docs.github.com/en/get-started/quickstart/hello-world

 Github cheatsheet: https://training.github.com/downloads/github-git-cheat-sheet.pdf

 ##############################